davhunt/instruments/erq/readme.md

 ### Translations
 The US/LatAm Spanish translation used by NDCLab is based on a [European Spanish translation](https://psycnet.apa.org/record/2013-38005-002), which was adapted for local use by members of the NDCLab in 2023.
-Included is a .csv file providing transparency on the translation process.
+Included is a .csv file providing transparency on the localization process.
 Please report any issues with the ERQ translation by posting an issue in this GitHub repository.

 ### References